 Use an Agile Approach

 Take comfort in knowing that your company doesn’t need to fully commit to a country by establishing a foreign subsidiary.
 Your team also doesn’t need to solely rely on international independent contractors to get work accomplished.
-There are options including entity establishment and International PEO (Professional Employer Organization) that allow companies to keep tabs on compliance while maintaining control of their operations.
+There are options including entity establishment and an Employer of Record solution that allow companies to keep tabs on compliance while maintaining control of their operations.

 Working with a third-party provider to handle regulatory requirements and difficult tasks like international payroll can help your company get established in a new country quickly and efficiently.
 Using one of these agile approaches for hiring, payroll, and HR is the best route.
 Basically, avoid investing in large assets and commitments until you’re certain that your move will be a success.
 By taking smaller, flexible steps in international growth, you’ll typically find greater results.